Do solar panels increase the value of your home?

 When coupled with the amount you’ll save on your electricity bills every year, this makes going solar a fantastic prospect.

-And if you're not sure about the high upfront cost of solar panels, you can always consider Sunsave Plus (the UK's first solar subscription).
+And if you're not sure about the high upfront cost of solar panels, you can always consider Sunsave Plus.
+This is the UK's first solar subscription, and it means you can switch to solar with no upfront cost.

 Is there more demand for solar homes?